openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 Double-click the row header cell of a row and a form will be displayed which presents the corresponding item’s entire XML metadata.

 Click Edit and the item’s XML can be edited directly.
 The Hide System Metadata checkbox allows system metadata to be hidden or revealed.
-Note that much of EQUELLA’s system metadata cannot be manually updated and any changes made to such metadata will be overwritten by EQUELLA.
+Note that much of EQUELLA’s system metadata cannot be manually updated and any changes made to such metadata will be overwritten by openEQUELLA.

 Double-click to view and edit item’s entire XML metadata